allenluce/faketickers/README.md

     go get "github.com/allenluce/faketickers"

-Package faketickers provides a way to control time.Ticker objects from test code without requiring modifications of the code under test.
+FakeTickers control time within your Go production code.
+The FakeTicker control system gives you direct control over objects produced by `time.NewTicker()` so you can test code without modifying the code under test.

-This is super-handy when you want to make a ticker work faster than it normally would in production code or when you want to make sure your test has things set up properly before a production goroutine ticks.
+This is useful for when you want to make a ticker work faster than it normally would in production code.
+And when you want to make sure your test has things set up properly before a production goroutine ticks.

-Say you have this bit of production code:
+Consider this example of production code:

     func tickloop() {
     	ticker := time.NewTicker(time.Minute * 15)